Sv443/TamperTubePlus/README.md

 # How to Report Bugs or Contribute to the Translations or Script:
-- If you want to report a bug, please post it as an issue here.
+- If you want to report a bug, please post it as an issue <a href="https://github.com/Sv443/TamperTubePlus/issues">here</a>
 - If you want to contribute by submitting a translation, please visit <a href="http://www.sv443.net/translate_ttp" target="blank_">this website</a>
 - If you want to send in code I could include in the script, please contact me via sven.fehler@web.de and I will send you the details on that.
 ## Thanks :)